MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 ---
-title: Monitoring of applications using MSAL.NET
+title: Monitoring applications using MSAL.NET
 description: "How to use the metrics provided by MSAL.NET to monitor your application."
 ---

-# Monitoring of applications using MSAL.NET
+# Monitoring applications using MSAL.NET

 To ensure authentication services using MSAL.NET are running correctly, MSAL provides many ways to monitor its behavior so that issues can be identified and addressed before they occur in production.
 The incorrect use of MSAL (as it relates to token lifecycle and cache) doesn't lead to immediate failures, however sometimes they'll bubble up under high traffic scenarios after the app is in production for a period of time.